 Think of the base as a clock.
 Starting at 2 o'clock, attach the paddle of wire to the base.
-Begin by placing one bunch at an angle on the outer part of the wreath base and attach by wrapping with the wire paddle.
-Then add a second bunch at the opposite angle, on the inside, right next to the first bunch and secure with the wire.
+Begin by placing one bundle of herbs and flowers at an angle on the outer part of the wreath base and attach it by wrapping it with the wire paddle.
+Then add the second bunch at the opposite angle, on the inside, right next to the first bunch, and secure it with the wire.

-In about a week or so, as the plant material dries, you may have noticeable bare spots.
-Consider hot gluing accent pieces such as nuts, cinnamon sticks, or dried flowers.
+In about a week or so, as the plant material dries it will shrink and you may have noticeable bare spots.
+Consider hot-gluing accent pieces such as nuts, cinnamon sticks, or dried flowers.
 It looks really pretty as a dried herbal wreath too.
 Also, this may also be a good time to add a bow.

 - Lamb's Ear

 This is one of my favorite easy wreath tutorials.

 It's perfect at the end of summer when you have more herbs and flowers than you know what to do with.
 The process is pretty simple and the fragrance you'll get while working is amazing.

 How to Make a Flower and Herb Wreath

 - Scissors or garden shears

 - 12- inch wreath frame grapevine wreath form or wire frame